Mainack/MASCARA-passphrase-code-data/README.md

 1. This repository contains data from *Avirup Mukherjee, Kousshik Murali, Shivam Kumar Jha, Niloy Ganguly, Rahul Chatterjee, Mainack Mondal.
 2023.
 "MASCARA: Systematically Generating Memorable And Secure Passphrases."
 ACM ASIACCS'23.*
 You can read the paper [here](https://cse.iitkgp.ac.in/~mainack/publications/mascara-2023-asiaccs.pdf).

 1. *If you have any questions about this data feel free to contact Dr. Mainack Mondal (email id in the paper pdf).*

-1. This repository contains (in ["DATASET-user-general-passphrase"](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/DATASET-user-generated-passphrases) folder) the first-ever public dataset of 72,999 user-generated in-use passphrases.
-To know more about the data (and generation code) see the [DATASET README](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/blob/main/DATASET-user-generated-passphrases/README.md).
+1. This repository contains (in ["DATASET-user-general-passphrase"](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/DATASET-user-generated-passphrases)) the first-ever public dataset of 72,999 user-generated in-use passphrases.
+To know more about the data (and generation code) see the [DATASET REPOSITORY](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/DATASET-user-generated-passphrases).

-1. This repositotry also contains (in ["CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION"](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION) folder) the code (and necessary data) of MASCARA, our system for automatically generating memorable yet secure passphrases. see the [MASCARA README](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/blob/main/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION/README.md).
+1. This repositotry also contains (in ["CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION"](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION) folder) the code (and necessary data) of MASCARA, our system for automatically generating memorable yet secure passphrases. see the [MASCARA REPOSITORY](https://github.com/Mainack/MASCARA-passphrase-gen-code-data/tree/main/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION).

 1. **Please cite our paper in any published work that uses any of these resources.**